What if we were stars in the sky, what kind of constellations would we make?

 Hermeneutic phenomenology: Shifting paradigms through research

-If our social goal is to bring healing to the world, then research at the collective level involves going back to the roots of why we desire knowledge.
-The ultimate reason: to know more about who we are (as human beings) and why we exist in this world.
+If the goal is to heal the world, then research involves going back to the root of why we desire knowledge: to know more about who we are and why we exist in this world.
 Therefore, at its core, re-search is the pursuit to re-discover what we already know but have forgotten as human beings.
-But since we can never truly share our personal experiences with each other, we can only learn about each other through the narratives of our experiences.
-Thus, to learn about humanity, we go through a process of storytelling and storylistening.
+Since we can never fully share our personal experiences with another, we can only learn about each other through the narratives of our experiences.
+To learn about humanity, we go through a process of storytelling and storylistening.

 Landscape as the mediator between our inner and outer worlds